M.S. in Information Systems Technology

 - The MSIST program is fully online and designed for working professionals.

-- Textbook requirements are linked directly from Webadvisor when you search for classes (it will be included in the class description section when you click on a A
+- Textbook requirements are linked directly from Self Services when you search for classes.

-- The posted courses are subject to change based on faculty availablilty and enrollment.
+- The courses listed in the catalog are subject to change based on faculty availability and enrollment.

 - Students should contact their academic advisor for assistance.